lukeredpath/LRResty/Documentation/website/getting-started.markdown

     $ rake build:framework

 The built framework will be in `build/Release`.
 You can then import this framework into your project using the instructions above.

+Note: I have observed some issues when building with Clang, which results in Clang crashing with an "abort trap" message at the end of the build.
+As far as I can see, this doesn't actually cause a problem and the framework will still be successfully built.